Mac Tutorials

 Ask Siri

-Siri is Apple’s voice assistant – the same one it uses on iPhones.
-You can ask it to do all kinds of things, from opening apps to searching for things on the internet.
-To open Siri, click the Siri icon in the top right of your menu bar, or press and hold Cmd + Space.
+Siri is Apple’s voice assistant—the same one it uses on iPhones.
+It allows you to do all kinds of things, from opening apps to searching for things on the internet.
+To open Siri, click the Siri icon in the top right of your menu bar or press and hold Cmd + Space.
+This is a great tool to utilize in your Mac training, as it can make search functions and other general tasks on your laptop easier to perform.

 Siri’s pop up window appeared at the very beginning of opening the app.
 It’s your voice assistant to help you enjoy your user experience on a Mac.